 After a painful divorce, Sharon relocated to her parents and began working in the church by teaching young adults Sunday School and singing in the choir.
 She started working for a significant military insurance company and continued her work.
 During her years with USAA, Sharon worked in numerous volunteer programs and foundations to raise funds for the community.
 She participated in Toastmasters and gained a financial payment for an idea to improve USAA’s housing computer program.

-Searching her heart, Sharon returned to school to studying nursing.
-While raising a young family, working full-time, and going to school part-time, she earned a Bachelor of Science in Nursing from Incarnate Word University.
-Sharon also continued taking extra-curricular courses in writing and art.
-As a registered charge nurse in intensive care units and case manager for over twenty years, Sharon loved the help and support given to families at their time of need.
+Searching her heart, Sharon returned to school to study nursing.
+While raising a young family, working full-time, and attending school part-time, she earned a Bachelor of Science in Nursing from Incarnate Word University.
+Sharon also continued taking extra-curricular courses in English composition and art.
+As a registered charge nurse in intensive care units and case manager for over twenty years, Sharon loved the help and support given to families in their time of need.

 During her health career, she completed many curriculums involving psychology, teen and adult development, bullying, domestic violence, marriage, and relationships.
 Sharon trained and became a Certified Life Coach to give personal one-to-one support to young girls and women.
 In addition, Sharon’s led in-service health education to the upper administration of hospitals and patients via video conference.
 Throughout her work career, and gleaned numerous compliments and letters of appreciation from customers.

 Sharon’s been interviewed by numerous radio shows and periodical outlets; as well as, had over fifteen articles published (lists upon requests or attached).
 She’s won a 2001 Editor’s Choice award from the Library of Congress in poetry, Hardcore Writer’s Award, and Reader’s Favorite Five Stars for her writing.
 Her progression in writing gleaned the publishing of three poems, one in Theatre of the Mind by Noble House.